 Background:

-PureSmile started in 2004 as a cosmetic teeth whitening company in Sydney.
+PureSmile started in 2014 as a cosmetic teeth whitening company in Sydney.
 We first started with two kiosks doing teeth whitening treatments and since then we have expanded our model into cosmetic beauty salons.
-We contract these clinics/cosmetic salons (clinics) to do the treatments which we sell online and pay them for the labour.
+We contract these clinics/cosmetic salons (clinics) to do teeth whitening treatments which we sell online and pay clinics for labour.
 The salon acquires a new customer and we get a % from that sale.
 We currently do almost 100 bookings each month in our clinics and we do this all manually.

 We promote our website through SEO and social media and we are trying to position ourselves to be a booking platform for customers to be able to book cosmetic treatments.